procore/documentation/api_essentials/tls_reqs.md

 #### Python

 If you are using Python 2.7.9 or higher, TLS 1.2 is enabled by default.
 Please note that support for Python 2 is scheduled to end by 2020, so please consider upgrading to Python 3.4 or higher.
-For more details, see [Porting Python 2 Code to Python 3](https://docs.python.org/3/howto/pyporting.html){:target="_blank" rel="noopener"}.
+For more details, see [Porting Python 2 Code to Python 3](https://docs.python.org/3/howto/pyporting.html).

 #### Ruby